I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 - Breathe deeply and fully to reinvigorate yourself.
 Notice how your body fills with energy.

 Gregg Braden —best-selling author, scientist, and international educator— teaches the Wisdom of the Heart technique that he learned from Tibetan monks.
-Practicing this technique takes 3 minutes to create a state of mind that will last you 6 hours.
-You can do this anytime, in the morning when you wake up, in bed at night, or anytime you have 3 to 5 minutes for yourself.
-He calls it the marriage of your Heart and Brain in 3 steps:
+Practicing this technique takes three minutes to create a state of mind that will last you for a few hours.
+You can do this anytime, in the morning when you wake up, in bed at night, or anytime you have three to five minutes for yourself.

 - Sit quietly and shift your awareness from your mind to your heart.
 Gently touch your heart center in a comfortable way.